 \$3,000 per year, in addition to the stipend.

 No limit on any line item (travel, computer, equipment, etc.).

-A minimum of \$1,500 per year must be spent on travel to a national conference (attendance at AHA Scientific Sessions is strongly encouraged).
+At least \$1,500 of the annual project support must be spent on travel to a national conference (attendance of AHA Scientific Sessions is strongly encouraged).
 International travel is permitted and does not require prior AHA approval.